The Royal Society For The Protection Of Birds Developed A 'Splatometer' Which Is A Piece Of Plastic Attached To A Car That Catches Bugs As One Drives

 This situation reflects broader psychological principles related to environmental stewardship and collective responsibility.
 When individuals recognize the impact of their actions on the environment, they are more likely to engage in pro-environmental behaviors.

-If you're only sampling bugs on road, then it's selection bias
+If you're only sampling bugs on the road, then it's selection bias

 We used to have so many insects that bumped into cars

 Some Redditors were of the opinion that climate change is definitely part of the issue, but habitat loss and pesticides are the primary culprits when it comes to the declining insect population.
-Some remembered it being a constant thing where one's car would just be covered in dead bugs especially if you drove at night.
+Some remembered it being a constant occurrence where one's car would just be covered in dead bugs, especially if you drove at night.

 Keep scrolling to see more comments.

-Insect abundance has plunged up in Europe, according to this Redditor
+Insect abundance has plunged in Europe, according to this Redditor

 Behavioral Insights into Conservation Efforts